 Coast and Riverlands place type

-The Strategic framework outlines the 20-year vision for growth and development in the Moreton Bay Region.
-It divides the region into 13 place types.
-These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout the Moreton Bay Region.
+The Strategic framework outlines the 20-year vision for growth and development in Moreton Bay.
+It divides the City into 13 place types.
+These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout Moreton Bay.
 Coast and Riverlands is one of these 13 place types.

-Coast and Riverlands are important ecological landscapes that are crucial to protecting the Moreton Bay Region’s unique coastline and major waterway networks.
+Coast and Riverlands are important ecological landscapes that are crucial to protecting Moreton Bay’s unique coastline and major waterway networks.

 These areas may be particularly exposed to coastal hazards and flooding.
 Existing development in these areas will not intensify in the future.
 Development in the future is limited to uses compatible with protecting the environment and those uses not sensitive to hazard events, such as rural, sport, recreation and tourism activities.